 Another useful article recently published by MHFA England on ‘Managing Mental Health Remotely’ is accessible HERE

 So let’s welcome the future of training, let’s continue our development, let not such challenging times be an unavoidable barrier.

 We are pleased to inform you that we are operating to take your questions or queries as per usual.
-Our telephone lines are open from 8 am to 6 pm dialing 020 7112 8543, email email@example.com, contact us form HERE or connect via our Facebook, LinkedIn or Google Business pages.
+Our telephone lines are open from 8 am to 6 pm dialling 020 7112 8543, email firstname.lastname@example.org, contact us form HERE or connect via our Facebook, LinkedIn or Google Business pages.